 What can you expect?

-In each of our units you can expect great history told in story with great art history images and hands-on projects.
+In each of our units, you can expect great history told in stories with great art history images and hands-on projects.
 We put the visuals on history.
-That means when we study about Ancient Egypt, we show images of characters from Egypt painted and sculpted particularly for their tombs.
+That means when we study Ancient Egypt, we show images of characters from Egypt painted and sculpted particularly for their tombs.
 We also talk about their belief in the afterlife and contrast it with Christianity.
 At Take Time for Art, we put art in the context of history and teach from a Christian worldview.

-What art projects are included Ancient Egyptian Art?
+What art projects are included in Ancient Egyptian Art?

 1. An Egyptian Mummy Mask

 2. A color wheel project

 4. An Air-dry clay project of an Egyptian tomb sculpture based on William the Hippo from the Metropolitan Museum of Art

 And then there’s our wonderful Complete Art Materials Packs!

 We get that you are busy and that’s why we offer our materials packs.
 You can choose our Complete Materials Pack which includes everything you need to complete our projects except for simple things such as scissors, tape, and glue.
 The items listed below are included in our Complete packs.

 Amaco air-dry clay